 Our venture is called ‘Primo Poetica’, translation ‘First Poetry’, nodding to it being the first of its kind, illustrating its inception out of the first international football stadium ever built, ‘Hampden Park’, and demonstrating the ‘international themed’ mission to pass the ‘poetry of football’ around Europe.

 So the ultimate question?
-Do you believe you have a football themed poem, which will strike a chord with our Europoean family of countries during this difficult period of our shared history?
-Submit your poem here and Jim will select the best ones to be posted through the coming weeks and months.
+Do you believe you have a football themed poem, which will strike a chord within the European family of countries?

 We look forward to reading and publishing the best submissions!
 See the published submissions below.